 As creative executives, we sometimes assume that process means imposing a structure around that messy, yet beautiful, act of creation.
 But total chaos can yield products without customers and leave a wake of frustrated team members trailing behind.
 We’re not talking about a strict step-by-step here, by process, we simply mean “culture.”
 And culture just really just comes down to how you do the work.
 As a leader, you build your creative culture one-step of your work process at a time – providing a structure through a strong vision, setting and sharing goals, checking in, making people feel heard, and celebrating milestones.

 Balance Strengths + Gaps

-On the flip side, you must also mind your gaps.
 As a leader, you must understand the gaps in yourself, in your individual team members, and in your team as a whole.
 Then you must find ways to fill those gaps.
-The fact is, we all have gaps.
+The fact is, we all have weaknesses.
 The important thing is how we understand and work with them.

 When it comes to leadership, inspiration beats an iron fist every time.
 Bullying, yelling, and other negative enforcement might get you a short-term result, but managing your team this way will never create the passionate engagement you need for the long haul.

 Do you know what your people care about and what makes them tick?
 Spend time with your team members to understand their answers to big questions such as career goals, personal aspirations, and values.
 But don’t forget about to be curious about how your people show up at work.
 What excites and bores them?
 Who is motivated by collaboration?
 By autonomy?
 Who loves process, organization, and structure?
 Who shines while ideating and improvising?

 To manage through inspiration, you must take the time to get to know your people and appeal to what makes each team member tick.
 It’s an exercise in building trust with consistency and openness over time